I’m so thrilled to share my interview with Alison Hammer today. She’s the debut author of the stunning, You and Me and Us. Welcome, Alison!

-Book Title: Everything You Are
+Book Title: You and Me and Us

 Book Genre: Women’s Fiction

 Release Date: April 7, 2020